FOCUS: Fused Observation of Channels for Unveiling Spectra: Introduction

 \section{Introduction}

-Hyperspectral imaging (HSI) captures dense spectral signatures across hundreds of narrow, contiguous bands, enabling fine-grained analysis of physiological traits such as stress, disease, or pigment content.
-This spectral richness holds enormous promise for applications in biology, agriculture, and environmental monitoring.
-Recently, Vision Transformers (ViTs) have shown strong performance in hyperspectral recognition tasks, due to their ability to model long-range spatial–spectral dependencies.
+Hyperspectral imaging (HSI) captures dense spectral signatures across hundreds of narrow, contiguous bands.
+This capability enables fine-grained analysis of physiological traits, such as stress, disease, and pigment content.
+Consequently, HSI has become a valuable tool in biology, agriculture, and environmental monitoring.
+Recently, Vision Transformers (ViTs) have achieved strong performance in hyperspectral recognition tasks by modeling long-range spatial and spectral dependencies.

-However, such progress has not translated to interpretability.
-For real-world deployment, HSI models must answer not only “where” decisions are made (spatial saliency), but also “which wavelengths” are responsible—a need that current ViT interpretability tools fail to meet.
-Existing methods like Grad-CAM~\cite{gradcam}, LayerCAM~\cite{layercam}, or Prompt-CAM~\cite{promptcam} were designed for 3-channel RGB inputs, and cannot scale to the high-dimensional spectral input of HSI.
-They either ignore the spectral axis entirely or yield coarse spatial maps without wavelength reasoning—rendering them biologically uninformative.
-The core barrier is computational: unlike RGB, hyperspectral cubes often contain 200–300 channels, leading to input token sequences that are orders of magnitude larger.
-Since ViT attention scales quadratically with token count, spectral interpretability becomes intractable in both memory and runtime cost.
-In practice, this forces existing methods to avoid the full spectrum altogether—leaving a fundamental gap in saliency modeling.
-This is further exacerbated by the \textit{attention sink} phenomenon~\cite{xiao2023efficient}, where attention collapses into dominant tokens such as \texttt{[CLS]}.
-In HSI, this issue worsens with spectral scale: the more spectral tokens, the more diluted and unstable the attention becomes.
-When ViTs fail to lock onto meaningful wavelength patterns, they default to class tokens, leading to spatial drift and spectral blindness (Fig.~\ref{fig:motivation}).
-For example, in plant disease detection, key reflectance signals often lie in narrow bands like the red-edge (700–750\,nm).
-Existing methods fail to highlight such bands, producing diffuse or misleading saliency maps that misalign with expert knowledge and limit downstream utility.
+However, this predictive power has not translated into interpretability.
+For real-world deployment, HSI models must explain not only ``where'' decisions are made (spatial saliency) but also ``which wavelengths'' are responsible.
+Current ViT interpretability tools fail to meet this requirement.
+Existing methods, such as Grad-CAM~\cite{gradcam}, LayerCAM~\cite{layercam}, and Prompt-CAM~\cite{promptcam}, are designed for 3-channel RGB inputs and do not scale to high-dimensional hyperspectral data.
+They typically ignore the spectral axis or produce coarse spatial maps without specific wavelength information, making them biologically uninformative.
+The main barrier is computational.
+Unlike RGB images, hyperspectral cubes often contain 200 to 300 channels, creating input token sequences that are orders of magnitude larger.
+Since ViT attention scales quadratically with the number of tokens, calculating full spectral interpretability is often intractable due to high memory and runtime costs~\cite{xiao2026not}.
+As a result, existing methods usually avoid the full spectrum, which leaves a fundamental gap in saliency modeling.